Chlumsky/msdf-atlas-gen/README.md

 - `bin` &ndash; a sequence of pixel values encoded as raw bytes of data
 - `binfloat` &ndash; a sequence of pixel values encoded as raw 32-bit floating-point values

+If format is not specified, it may be deduced from the extension of the `-imageout` argument or other clues.

 ### Atlas dimensions

 `-dimensions <width> <height>` &ndash; sets fixed atlas dimensions

-Alternativelly, the minimum possible dimensions may be selected automatically if a dimensions constraint is set instead:
+Alternatively, the minimum possible dimensions may be selected automatically if a dimensions constraint is set instead:

 - `-pots` &ndash; a power-of-two square
 - `-potr` &ndash; a power-of-two square or rectangle (typically 2:1 aspect ratio)